Hospital Corpsman (HM) Navy Enlisted Rating

 Women are assigned to most ships and field medical support units of the Fleet Marine Force (FMF).
 Women corpsmen are not assigned as SEALs, RECON, and other units of the FMF at this time.

 A-School Information and Requirements

 A-School is in Great Lakes and lasts 96 days.
 The school teaches basic principles and techniques of patient care and first aid procedures through group and modular instruction.
-After completion of "A" school, hospital corpsmen are normally assigned to Navy medical treatment facilities although some are assigned to operational units.
+After completion of "A" school, hospital corpsmen are normally assigned to Navy medical treatment facilities, although some are assigned to operational units.
 Advanced training in a "C" school, a tour at sea or ashore, overseas or with the Marine Corps may follow this initial tour.
-The HM field has several sub-specialities in which personnel may request advanced "C" school training.
+The HM field has several sub-specialties in which personnel may request advanced "C" school training.